Certifiedtranslations

 What is a certified translation?

 Authorities often specify that translations of certain documents must be submitted in a certified form.
 This is sometimes also called authenticated or official translation.
-All translators at Schleicher Sprachservice are authorised by the Frankfurt am Main Regional Court to make such certified translations.
-In case you are wondering whether your translation needs to be certified or not, just ask us.
-We know when a translation must be certified and are happy to help you.
+The translators at Schleicher Sprachservice are authorised by the Frankfurt am Main Regional Court to make such certified translations.
+In case you are wondering whether your translation needs to be certified or not, just ask us – we are happy to help.

 Certified translations may only be prepared by translators who are specially authorised to do so.
 The prerequisites for such an authorisation in Germany are different depending on which state you are in.
 Generally, one prerequisite is a completed degree in the field of translation or a special state examination.
 In Hesse, the state examination office in Darmstadt is responsible.